honeycuttr9/Bash-Scripts/README.md

-Useful bash scripts for general uses on Linux systems
+Useful bash scripts for general use cases on Linux systems